Pacific Science Center

 Learn about life on an icebreaker.
 Try on a survival suit!
 How thick is the ice that an icebreaker can break through?

 Where is the Polar Front?
+(FRI only)

 Use a research ship or satellites to map the water temperature of the Southern Ocean.
 How does water temperature influence the atmosphere and the climate?